 Then a ladle of so-called debris was added – pieces of beef that fall of the bone during roasting, coated in meat’s fat and gravy.
 The first po’boys didn’t have much meat but they were inexpensive to make, filling and delicious!

 Today the variety of fillings is mind-blowing: shrimps, oysters, roast beef, chicken, sausage… the list goes on.
 What doesn’t change is the French bread which makes po’boy so amazing.
 It so happened that I tried my first New Orleans po’boy right before hitting the road home at 5.30 am.
 The enormous sandwich made for a satisfying breakfast and the last memory of the city.
-Oh, and it’s so big that I had leftovers for lunch.
+It was so big that I had leftovers for lunch.

 Where to try it: Verti Marte – a little deli (take out only) located at 1201 Royal St. They don’t have a website but the deli is open 24/7.